 Horses hip and leg bones can pop out of place simply by……..

-not properly exercising before, riding, or worked.
+not properly exercising before, riding, or working.

-Depending on the weather, where you live or how much time you have to spend exercising your horse determines on how much your horse stays in shape.
+Depending on the weather, where you live or how much time you have to spend exercising your horse determines how much your horse stays in shape.

 Let’s say you live where you have ice and snow (like me) in the winter and no barn to ride inside.
 Your horse is outside doing nothing, but just eating and walking in their pasture during the day and in their stall at night.
 If there is a snowstorm, then they may be in their stall 24/7 for a couple of days.

 Then finally spring gets here.
 Your horse feels better and has lots of energy.
 You’re excited to be able to ride again.
 You get your horse out and work him, not taking the time that’s needed to warm him up (everyone is guilty of this at one time or another).

 After the long, but fun workday, you put your horse back in the pasture.
 The next day, when you get him out again, he’s sore and cranky and doesn’t want to listen to you…

 Then you jerk on him (causing more issues), all because you didn’t take the time to warm him up properly.
 Now, put yourself in your horse’s position and ask yourself, if I had been the one out there yesterday how would I feel today?.